jax-ml/jax/jax/experimental/jax2tf/README.md

 ### Correctness of shape-polymorphic tracing

-We want to trust that the converted program produces the same results as the original JAX program.
+We want to trust that the lowered program produces the same results as the original JAX program.
 More precisely:

 For any function `f_jax` and any input signature `abs_sig` containing partially